In this post, you’ll learn how to use Long Tail Pro to research and find potential keywords to use in your blog posts and pages.

 Step #7: Check the overall strength of the top 10 search results.

-Sometimes marketers can find a great high traffic, low competition keyword where the top 10 search results is made up of weak crappy content.
+Sometimes marketers can find a great high traffic, low competition keyword where the top 10 search results are made up of weak crappy content.

 For instance, there might be a few PDF’s, forum entries, social media posts thrown in there that don’t really provide any real value to anyone.
 If this is the case for you, you may be onto a winner.